liepa-project/liepa2-android_atpazintuvo_variklis/README.md

 # Liepa Recognition Engine

-android_atpazintuvo_variklis is a minimalistic usage sample shows how to use PocketSphinx and Liepa Recognition Models on Android.
+android_atpazintuvo_variklis is a minimalistic android app.
+It shows how to use PocketSphinx and Liepa Recognition Models on Android.

 This demonstration is based on https://github.com/cmusphinx/pocketsphinx-android-demo.
-This demo is simplified and instead of java Kotlin language is used.
+This demo uses simplified scenario.
+Also Kotlin language is used instead of java.
 See for details http://cmusphinx.sourceforge.net/wiki/tutorialandroid for other PocketSphinx details.

 ## Directory stucture

+* sphinxmodels - Liepa Recognition Models: acoustic model, sample recognition grammar and dictionary for it. **Those files must be changed** based on problem that's needs to be resolve.
 * aars - pocketshphinx recognition binaries and Java API wrapper.
-* sphinxmodels - Liepa Recognition Models: acoustic model, sample recognition grammar and dictionary for it.
 * apps - main android class that shows how to use recognition engine.

 ## Recogniton Engine Usage